QGIS doesn’t support pseudo-random fill patterns out-of-the-box. However, using the Geometry Generator we can achieve the same effect.

 Finally, in the symbology options for the layer, select ‘Geometry Generator’ as the fill for the layer, and call the Python function with values for X/Y intervals and the proportion (0-1) of randomness to add.

-Note that the multipoint geometry returned is independent of the zoom level and also uses the co-ordinate reference system of the source layer, not the display layer.
-The eagle eyed may have noticed that in the screenshots above that a transformation appears to have been applied to the grid.
+Note that the multipoint geometry returned is: independent of the zoom level, uses the units of the source layer.
+The eagle eyed may have noticed that in the screenshots above that a projection appears to have been applied.
+Indeed it has.
+The source layer uses WGS-84 (degrees), but was projected to Transverse Mercator (metres) for rendering.

 Tackling scale and CRS dependence are topics for a later post.